Robert-van-Engelen/Prolly/readme.md

     2 PRINT "I am the first program"

 With _Prolly_ you can create as many programs as you like and rotate them.
-To delete the last program, use `DELETE,` (PC-1360) or just enter empty line numbers (PC-1350).  `NEW` deletes all programs.  `SAVE` and `CSAVE` saves them all combined.
+To delete the last program, use `DELETE 1,` (PC-1360) or just enter empty line numbers (PC-1350).  `NEW` deletes all programs.  `SAVE` and `CSAVE` saves them all combined.